DadoveNonye/NutriPlan/README.md

 2. Sign up or log in to your account.
 3. Start tracking your daily calorie intake and planning your meals.

+## Contributing

+Contributions are welcome!
+If you would like to contribute to NutriPlan, please follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature`
+3. Make your changes and commit them: `git commit -m 'Add your feature'`
+4. Push to the branch: `git push origin feature/your-feature`
+5. Submit a pull request.

+## License

+This project is licensed under the MIT License.

 ## Contact

 If you have any questions or suggestions, feel free to reach out to us at [chinonyenmecha@yahoo.com][okechukwuchukwuemeka018@gmail.com].